John D. Sloat: California

-The monument commemorating John D. Sloat.

 In 1844 Sloat was appointed to command the Pacific Squadron, and in 1845, as tensions with Mexico grew, he was instructed to land in Alta California and claim it for the United States if war broke out.
-Receiving a report of fighting on the Texas border while off Mazatlán, he raced north (the British were reportedly interested in California too), engaged in a skirmish called the Battle of Monterey, raised the flag over the Customs House at Monterey on July 7, 1846, and issued a proclamation announcing that California was now part of the United States.
+Receiving a report of fighting on the Texas border while off Mazatlán, he raced north, defeated Mexican forces at the Battle of Monterey, raised the flag over the Customs House at Monterey on July 7, 1846, and issued a proclamation announcing that California was now part of the United States.
 He was a military Governor of California for only twenty-two days, before handing over the office to Robert F. Stockton.

 Later, his poor health forced Sloat to take commands ashore, where he commanded the Norfolk Navy Yard 1847–1851, directed the construction of the Stevens Battery in 1855, and helped plan the Mare Island Navy Yard.
 He retired with the rank of captain in December 1861, and was promoted to rear admiral on the retired list in July 1866.
 Sloat was a Freemason, and belonged to Saint Nicholas lodge No. 321 in New York City.
 He died in New Brighton, New York, and was buried in Brooklyn's Green-Wood Cemetery.

 Legacy

+The John D. Sloat monument in Monterey, California.

 Two destroyers were named in his honor as well as the World War II Liberty ship, the SS John Drake Sloat.

 A memorial window dedicated to him was unveiled at St. Peter's Chapel, Mare Island in 1925.
 Sloat was on the 1852 board that selected Mare Island to be the site of the first U.S. naval base on the Pacific.

 The town, Sloat, California, in Plumas County, California was named for him in 1910.

 A major street, Sloat Boulevard, and the Commodore Sloat Elementary School, both in San Francisco, California are named for him.

 John Sloat Elementary School located in Sacramento, California is named for him.

 Streets located in Monterey, California, East Garrison, California, Sacramento, California, and the Carthay Circle neighborhood of Los Angeles bear his name.

 There is a monument erected in his honor on the Presidio of Monterey U.S. Army post.

 His hometown of Sloatsburg, New York is named after his grandfather, Stephen Sloat.